THERAPY TRAINEE - SYSTEMIC FAMILY PRACTICE

 • Other info: Comprehensive training and development opportunities with a supportive team.

-The Early Years Alliance has an exciting opportunity for a Recruit to Train Therapy Trainee (Systemic Family Practice) to join our team as part of the NHS England (NHSE) funded Children and Young People (CYP) Psychological Training Programmes (formerly CYP-IAPT).
+Early Years Alliance is recruiting a Therapy Trainee (Systemic Family Practice) as part of the NHS England (NHSE) funded Children and Young People (CYP) Psychological Training Programme – formerly CYP‑IAPT.

-Recruit to Train is a government-funded initiative aiming to grow the child mental health workforce to meet much needed demand.
-To help reach this goal, NHSE covers salary and training costs for a 1-year post, allowing services to employ trainees to aid in implementing new or expanding existing specialist pathways to bridge the gaps in CYP mental health support.
+Recruit to Train is a government‑funded initiative that covers salary and training costs for a one‑year post, allowing services to employ trainees to support new and expanding specialist pathways to meet CYP mental health demand.

-You will be working as part of a CYP-MH Parenting Team based in Lewisham, South London, working with children and young people with Conduct Disorder for part of each week, but successful candidates will be expected to travel to Denmark Hill Campus of King’s College London for weekly teaching during the training year.
+You will be part of the CYP‑MH Parenting Team based in Lewisham, South London, working with children and young people with Conduct Disorder for part of each week.
+Successful candidates will also travel to Denmark Hill Campus of King’s College London for weekly teaching throughout the training year.

 What are we looking for?

-We are seeking highly motivated candidates who are enthusiastic about making a difference to children’s mental health through evidence-based interventions based on NICE Guidelines recommended treatment.
+• Highly motivated candidates enthusiastic about improving children’s mental health through evidence‑based interventions aligned with NICE Guidelines.

-You will have qualifications that demonstrate a capacity to complete academic work at postgraduate diploma level, as well as a registerable professional qualification (e.g. clinical or educational psychology, social work, counselling, mental health nursing, occupational therapy etc).
-Minimum second-class Bachelor’s Degree from a UK University or an overseas qualification of an equivalent standard in a relevant subject (e.g. psychology, social work etc).
+• A qualification demonstrating capacity to complete postgraduate diploma level academic work and a registerable professional qualification (e.g., clinical or educational psychology, social work, counselling, mental health nursing, occupational therapy, etc.).
+Minimum second‑class bachelor’s degree from a UK university or equivalent overseas qualification in a relevant subject.

-Applications MAY be considered from those who do not have a registerable professional training if they have at least 2 years’ experience in a CAMHS or equivalent mental health service setting and can demonstrate equivalence through the RPL (recognition of prior learning) process.
+• If lacking a registerable professional training, at least 2 years’ experience in a CAMHS or equivalent mental health service setting with evidence of equivalence through the RPL (recognition of prior learning) process.

-You will be committed to the CYP Psychological Training Programme core principles: Accessibility, accountability, participation, awareness and evidence-based practice, and in providing an inclusive and effective service for children and young people, along with a dedication to equity, diversity and inclusion.
+• A commitment to the CYP Psychological Training Programme core principles: Accessibility, Accountability, Participation, Awareness, and Evidence‑based practice, along with dedication to equity, diversity and inclusion.

 Benefits

-• A comprehensive induction and training support package will be provided to the successful candidate.
+• A comprehensive induction and training support package will be provided.

 • Additional annual leave for long service.